ijhoskins/satmut_utils/README.md

 ### Run 'call'

-Currently, only SNP and MNP calling is supported.
-InDels and long-range haplotypes are not called.
+Support exists for calling SNPs/SNVs, MNPs/MNVs, insertions, and deletions.
+Multi-codon changes and complex InDels are not supported (e.g. delete a codon, insert a nt).

 Run 'call' on the simulated data by specifying an Ensembl transcript/gene ID and the directory containing curated reference files.
 ```